-Bobby has been with the Chasen Group since the partnership days of Chasen Logistics Services and he brings with him more than 25 years of experience in the logistics, warehousing management and Specialist Relocation business.
-He was one of the pioneers in the setting-up of the Group's PRC operation and is responsible for securing and execution of major large-scale relocation projects that resulted in record revenues of RMB100 million and RMB185 million in FY2012 and FY2019 respectively.
+Bobby has been with the Chasen Group since the partnership days of Chasen Logistics Services and he brings with him more than 30 years of experience in the logistics, warehousing management and Specialist Relocation business.

+He was one of the pioneers in the setting-up of the Group's PRC operation and is responsible for securing and execution of major large-scale relocation projects that resulted in record revenues of RMB100 million and RMB185 million in FY2012 and FY2019 respectively, continuing with the expansion of the Group's business in the Chinese territory.